ZAFAR9/Advice-for-FIKA-SPT-Hosting/README.md

 5. **Tools**:
    - There are several tools available to help you manage mods, optimize bundles, and host your server.
 These tools will be explained in the sections below.

 ---
+## How to Set Up FIKA for Co-op Play

+This section will walk you through setting up **Radmin VPN** and configuring **FIKA** so you and your friends can play SPT Tarkov together.
+Follow these steps carefully, and you’ll be ready to go in no time!

+### Step 1: Download Radmin VPN

+1. Open your web browser (e.g., Google Chrome).
+2. Search for **Radmin VPN** or go directly to [Radmin VPN’s official website](https://www.radmin-vpn.com/).
+3. Download and install Radmin VPN like you would any other program.
+   - Follow the installation prompts, and once it’s installed, launch the program.

+---

+### Step 2: Join a Network in Radmin VPN

+1. Open Radmin VPN.
+2. At the top of the program, click on **Network**.
+3. Select **Join Network** from the dropdown menu.
+4. Enter the **Network Name** and **Password** provided by the server host (your friend or whoever is hosting the game).
+   - If you’re the host, you’ll need to create a network instead (click **Create Network** and share the name and password with your friends).
+5. Once connected, you’ll see the network and the IP addresses of everyone in it.

+---

+### Step 3: Download FIKA Server and FIKA Release

+1. Open your web browser again and search for **FIKA Server** and **FIKA Release**.
+   - These are essential mods for enabling co-op play in SPT Tarkov.
+2. Follow the links to their GitHub repositories.
+   - GitHub is a platform where developers share their projects.
+You’ll find the download links for FIKA there.
+3. Download the files just like you would any other mod.
+   - Make sure to place the downloaded files in the correct folders in your SPT Tarkov directory (usually in `user/mods`).

+---

+### Step 4: Configure the Launcher

+1. Launch your **SPT Tarkov Launcher** (not the server yet).
+2. After a few seconds, you’ll see an error message: **"SPT Server Not Found"**.
+   - Don’t worry—this is expected!
+3. In the top-right corner of the launcher, click on **Settings**.
+4. Enable **Developer Mode** by clicking the checkbox.

+---

+### Step 5: Update the Server Address

+**NOW PAY ATTENTION!!!** This is the most important part, so follow these instructions carefully:

+1. In the **Settings** menu, you’ll see a field labeled **Server Address**.
+2. By default, this field will say `127.0.0.1`.
+   - This is the local IP address for your own computer, but since you’re playing with friends over a VPN, you need to change it.
+3. **Remove `127.0.0.1`** and replace it with the **VPN IP address of the server host**.
+   - You can find the host’s VPN IP address in Radmin VPN (it will be listed next to their name in the network).
+4. Save your changes and close the settings menu.

+---

+### Step 6: You’re Ready to Play!

+Congratulations!
+You’ve successfully set up FIKA for co-op play.
+Here’s a quick recap of what you’ve done:
+- Installed and configured Radmin VPN to connect with your friends.
+- Downloaded and installed FIKA Server and FIKA Release.
+- Updated the server address in the SPT Tarkov Launcher to point to the host’s VPN IP.

+Now all that’s left is to download any additional mods you want to use, make sure everyone has the same mod setup, and start playing!

+---